 An investigational drug is one that is under study and is not approved by the U.S. Food and Drug Administration (FDA) for sale in the United States.
 Medical research studies are conducted to evaluate the safety and effectiveness of an investigational drug.
 These research studies are also called clinical trials.
 Once an investigational drug has been proven safe and effective in clinical trials, FDA may approve the drug for sale in the United States.

-Vicriviroc is an investigational drug that is being studied for the treatment of HIV infection.
+Vicriviroc is an investigational drug that was studied for the treatment of HIV infection.

 Vicriviroc belongs to a class (group) of HIV drugs called entry and fusion inhibitors.2 Entry and fusion inhibitors block HIV from getting into and infecting certain cells of the immune system.
 This prevents HIV from multiplying and can reduce the amount of HIV in the body.

 Vicriviroc requires boosting with the FDA-approved HIV medicine ritonavir (brand name: Norvir).
-(Boosting involves the use of a second drug to increase the effectiveness of the main [first] drug.)5
+(Boosting involves the use of a second drug to increase the effectiveness of the main [first] drug.)7

 Vicriviroc has been studied in Phase III clinical trials.2

-The clinical development of vicriviroc for the treatment of HIV infection was discontinued in July 2010.3
+The development of vicriviroc for the treatment of HIV infection was discontinued in July 2010.3

 In this study, the vicriviroc regimen had similar anti-HIV activity as the Truvada regimen.
-Anti-HIV activity was measured as a drop in viral load (amount of HIV in the blood) from the time of study entry to Week 48.
+Anti-HIV activity was measured as a drop in viral load (the amount of HIV in a blood sample) from the time of study entry to Week 48.
 However, in terms of efficacy, vicriviroc did not appear to work as well as Truvada.
 Efficacy was measured as the proportion of participants in each treatment group that had a viral load fewer than 50 copies/mL at Week 48.
-In terms of safety, more participants in the vicriviroc group discontinued the study because of side effects than in the Truvada group.9
+In terms of safety, more participants in the vicriviroc group discontinued the study because of side effects than in the Truvada group.5

 In the Phase II study discussed under the previous question, no common adverse events were seen in the vicriviroc group.
-More vicriviroc than Truvada participants discontinued the study because of side effects.9
+More vicriviroc than Truvada participants discontinued the study because of side effects.5

-Information on possible side effects of the drug is not complete.
-If testing of vicriviroc continues, additional information on possible side effects will be gathered.
+If testing of vicriviroc begins again, additional information on possible side effects will be gathered.